 Google will need to know which geographical area your site will be targeting.
 To set your target country:

-- 1) Navigate to the “International Targeting” tab which, is under the Search Traffic menu.
+1. 1) Navigate to the “International Targeting” tab, which is under the Search Traffic menu.

 The basic setup process is only the beginning of our Google Search Console guide.
 In the following section, you will learn how to troubleshoot the most common problems in the Google Search Console, so read on.